NSNickie/Algorithm/docs/greedy.md

 Just don't think too much. **Use a for loop to simulate the jump process until we reach to the end**.
 For every step, we jump as far as we can then record the step.
 Finally, we can get the minimum steps to reach the end.
 This is called <u>**Greedy Strategy**</u>.

+## 763. Partition Labels

+You are given a string `s`.
+We want to partition the string into as many parts as possible so that each letter appears in at most one part.

+Note that the partition is done so that after concatenating all the parts in order, the resultant string should be `s`.

+Return *a list of integers representing the size of these parts*.

+### Thought

+Apparently we need to record the last index of each characters.
+Use a for loop to go over the string `s` and save each last index of all characters in a map.
+Then go over the string `s` one more time to decide the end.